Understanding Custom Context

 Return the results to the user interface, and render those results for the end user to see.

 If the search interface is configured to log usage analytics events, log the corresponding event, with its context, using the Usage Analytics Write API.

-Members of the Administrators, Analytics Managers, and Relevance Managers built-in groups can use this context with the Coveo Cloud administration console to generate reports that contain specific contextual information (see Creating Usage Analytics Dashboards).
+Members of the Administrators, Analytics Managers, and Relevance Managers built-in groups can use this context with the Coveo Cloud administration console to generate reports that contain specific contextual information.
 Furthermore, the ML models process usage analytics data to continuously improve the relevancy of their output.

-PipelineContext component to determine the custom context information you want to send along with each query, and likely along with each UA event as well (see Sending Custom Context Information).
+PipelineContext component to determine the custom context information you want to send along with each query, and likely along with each UA event as well.
 Furthermore, if an

 Analytics component is active in the search interface as well, the specified custom context information is also added to the